vatlab/vat-docs/content/Documentation/Pipelines/customizedpipeline.md

+{{% notice tip %}}
-*   A pipeline will be terminated if there is no input file or if any of the specified input files does not exist.
+A pipeline will be terminated if there is no input file or if any of the specified input files does not exist.
+{{% /notice %}}

 *   **`input options`** (optional).
 By default, all input files are passed together to the action (so `${input}` equals to `${inputxxx}` where `XXX` is number of pipeline step.
 You can change this behavior by setting one or more input options, which are specified by one or more comma-separated `opt=val` options in the format of